araobp/compact-rag/README.md

 This RAG will also work as an API server for my other project: https://github.com/araobp/virtual-showroom

-## Compiling sqlite-vec for Rapsberry Pi
+## Compiling sqlite-vec on Rapsberry Pi

 ```
 $ git clone https://github.com/asg017/sqlite-vec